 Massachusetts Daily Fantasy Sports

 Massachusetts has rather recently joined the growing number of states to officially legalize and welcome daily fantasy sports.
-One of the most well-known daily fantasy sports providers, DraftKings, is actually based in Boston and therefore joyously welcomed the ruling, which officially became law in 2018.
+The legacy of daily fantasy betting in Massachusets is also known for DraftKings – one of the world’s most popular providers of this type of games.
+It is actually based in Boston and therefore joyously welcomed the ruling, which officially became law in 2018.
 Only players over 21 may participate in the contests, and there is a financial limitation of $1,000 per month imposed for all players.
+Don’t miss the chance to find out more interesting details about this type of gambling in other states such as the fantasy sports in Tennessee or Wyoming, for example.

 - Our articles are factual, based on the announcements of the Massachusetts Gaming Commission announcements.